AaronDovTurkel/TalmudicClockApp/README.md

 The "Talmudic Clock App" is created and maintained by Aaron Dov Turkel.
 <br>
-A thanks to my mentor Ben Pardo and special friend RH.
+Shout-outs to my mentor, Ben Pardo, and to my special friend, RH.

 #### Support